JavaScript fade menu

-You can find a lot examples of JavaScript fade menu, but my goal was to make it short and simple - only 15 lines (if you don't count comment lines).
+You can find a lot examples of JavaScript fade menu, but my goal was to make it short and simple – only 20 lines (if you don’t count comment lines).
 First JavaScript function will initialize event listeners, while second will recursively change opacity level.
-It should work on FireFox and Internet Explorer.
+It should work in all major browsers.

 The initialization process collects all A tags beneath TR with id="menu".
 I choose table, but it can be DIV as well.
 My first solution used getElementById method in the setTimeout recursive loop.
 Input parameter was object ID, but I wanted to send object pointer.
 Input parameter for the setTimeout can be a string or a function.
 No one said it couldn't be anonymous function.
 The trick is - when you place a function within another function, you are able to reference variables from the outer function.
 Means to reference and resend object pointer to the recursive call.